 Large surges of emails can often be seen as spam by ISPs, so it’s important to keep a steady volume of emails to build your reputation.
-The way to do this is by sending 5,000 emails per day over one week, rather than sending out 35,000 emails at once.
+The way to do this is by following our schedule below, rather than sending out 35,000 emails at once.

 This habit needs to be consistent as email monitoring systems usually only analyze the previous one to two weeks.
 Breaking your sending pattern will mean that you are back to square one and will need to start again.